Neptune Blog

 Using TensorBoard with Jupyter notebooks and Google Colab

 With TensorBoard installed, you can now load it into your Notebook.
-Note that you can use it in a Jupyter Notebook or Google’s Colab
+Note that you can use it in a Jupyter Notebook or Google’s Colab:

 %load_ext tensorboard